pajoma/vscode-journal/README.md

 ### Open the journal
 `journal:open` starts a new instance of vscode with the base directory of your journal as root

-### Define a specific date for notes & memos

 ## Settings
 You have to set the base folder for notes folder structure before you start.
 Open your settings, search for 'journal' and copy the journal.base line into your personal settings.
 Adjust the value, for example: ` "journal.base": "C:/Users/FooBar/Documents/Journal"` (use forward slash!)

-The default file format is Markdown (using `.md` as extension), which is natively supported by Visual Studio Code.
+The default file format is Markdown (using `md` as extension), which is natively supported by Visual Studio Code.
 I use Asciidoc for my notes (with `.adoc` as extension), in this case you should also install an Asciidoc Syntax extension.